Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

 **Learn about the issues that affect the food we eat** - The plants that make our food need a lot of love and care!
 Find out how these issues affect farmers, the environment and our food supply.

-Last initially checked on 2024-03-15 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2024-03-15 by Lauren Mason (llm34@cam.ac.uk)
+Last initially checked on 2025-01-26 by Isobel Gilham (ig419@cam.ac.uk) and double-checked on  by

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->